Mantra pushpam

-Mantra pushpam is a Vedic hymn that is sung at the time of offering of the flowers to the Hindu deities at the very end of the Pujas.
+Mantra pushpam is a Vedic hymn that is sung at the time of the offering of flowers to the Hindu deities at the very end of the Pujas.
 The mantra is considered to be the flower of Vedic chants.

 This mantra is taken from the Taittiriya Aranyakam of the Yajur Veda.
 It speaks of the unlimited benefits which will be conferred by the secret knowledge of the water, fire, air, the sun, the moon, the stars, the clouds and time.
 It is normally sung in a chorus by all the Pujaris (priests) together after performing any Puja (worship) or Yajna.
 It tells in short that water (here water is ether) is the basis of this universe.